kaiban-ai/kaibanjs-docs/docs/how-to/04-Implementing RAG with AgenticJS.md

 ## Setup and Requirements

-This guide will outline the steps needed to integrate RAG into your AgenticJS projects.
-Before proceeding, ensure you have the latest version of AgenticJS and access to a suitable database or knowledge base for retrieval purposes.
+This guide will outline the steps needed to integrate RAG into your KaibanJS projects.
+Before proceeding, ensure you have the latest version of KaibanJS and access to a suitable database or knowledge base for retrieval purposes.

 ## Step-by-Step Guide